Your first event in 15 minutes

 Keep the first pass simple

-This walkthrough deliberately stays with Check-In Only.
-Once that works, moving to Booking and Check-In is much easier because the event details, dates, and day-of flow are already in place.
+This walkthrough stays with Check-In Only.
+Once that works, moving to Booking and Check-In takes far less effort, because the event details, dates, and day-of flow are already in place.

-Campaignsin Studio. - You have permission to create or edit campaigns in the organisation you are working in.
+- You can create or edit campaigns in your organisation.

 - You have one banner image and one location image ready for the activity.

-Open Campaigns, start from the template catalog, and choose an Events template.
+Open OmniLab Campaigns, start from the template catalog, and choose an OmniLab Events template.

-If your catalog shows both booking and non-booking variants, either is fine for this walkthrough.
-You will switch the activity to Check-In Only later so the first publish path stays simple.
+Either a booking or a non-booking template works here.
+You will switch the activity to Check-In Only later, so the first publish stays simple.

 Fill the campaign basics

-If the template already contains values, review them before you continue.
-The timezone matters because it affects how dates and check-in windows behave for attendees and staff.
+Review any values the template already filled in.
+The timezone matters: it sets how dates and check-in windows appear to attendees and staff.

 Add or open the Activity touchpoint

-Go to Build -> Touchpoints.
-Create a new Activity, or open the Activity touchpoint that already came with your template.
+Go to Build, then Touchpoints.
+Create a new Activity, or open the Activity that came with your template.

-In the current v2 flow, Activity is the touchpoint you configure for Events.
-The choice between Check-In Only and Booking and Check-In happens inside the activity settings, not in the touchpoint picker.
+Activity is the Touchpoint you set up for events.
+You choose between Check-In Only and Booking and Check-In inside the activity settings, not when you pick the Touchpoint.

 Complete the General settings

-For a first test, a simple example works well:
+For a first test, a quick example works well:

 Do not skip the location fields

-Location Area and Location Image are often the fastest way attendees confirm they are in the right place, especially in large venues.
+Location Area and Location Image are often the fastest way for attendees to confirm they are in the right place, especially in large venues.

 Add one specific date